mvdungern/emoncms-docker/README.md

 # About

 Docker image for running [Emoncms](https://github.com/emoncms/emoncms).
-Very much a work in progress built for my own dockerfile/github learnings.
-Used mostly with an Iotawatt device, any feedback on other compatible devices would be appreciated.
+Very much a work in progress (but it does work!) built for my own dockerfile/github learnings.
+Used mostly with an Iotawatt device, any feedback on other compatible devices would be appreciated; MQTT does work in this container - feedback would be appreciated.

 This image was originally forked from [mattheworres](https://github.com/mattheworres/emoncms-docker) Unraid docker - if using Unraid definitely start there as a template is provided.